IlliniBlockchain/buoyant/README.md

 ## Demo (Local)

 To demo our app's functionality, we've created a basic control panel/dashboard where you can test out creating and renewing subscriptions.
-At the moment we haven't connected it to our website quite yet, so we'll have to make do with running it locally!
-To do so, run the following commands:
+To run it locally, run the following commands:

 ```
 // clone the repository
 git clone https://github.com/IlliniBlockchain/buoyant.git

 // go into the demo app's directory
-cd buoyant/demo-app
+cd buoyant/website

 // install dependencies
 npm install